zsh28/Spotify-Playlist-Backup-Service-Challenge/README.md

    npm install
    ```

-3. Create a `.env.local` file in the root of the project and add your Spotify API credentials:
+3. Create a `.env` file in the root of the project and add your Spotify API credentials:

    ```bash
    REACT_APP_SPOTIFY_CLIENT_ID=your_spotify_client_id